Monday.com Review 2026: Is It Worth It for Your Small Business?

 Boards and Views

-- Table View: The default spreadsheet-like layout with customizable columns
+- Table View: The default spreadsheet-like layout with customizable columns (all plans)

 Each view displays the same underlying data differently, so teams can work in whatever format suits them best.
 Marketing might prefer Kanban while project managers use Gantt—both see the same information.